Timeline in the film...

 In 2023, she graduated with a degree in Cinematography from Escola de Cinema de Barcelona (ECIB).

-This year 2025, she has worked as a 1st AC (focus puller) on both commercial spots —including projects for Fundación Disa— and the second season of the acclaimed Canary Islands television series « INSULAE II » produced by Las Hormigas Negras and Filmed in the islands of Gran Canaria and Tenerife.
-Director of photography Mario Blanco and for the second unit by Arturo Vazquez.
+2025.
+She has worked as a 1st AC (focus puller) on both commercial spots —including projects for Fundación Disa— and the second season of the acclaimed Canary Islands television series « INSULAE II » produced by Las Hormigas Negras and Filmed in the islands of Gran Canaria and Tenerife.

-2023 - 2025, « GÖKOTTA », a short film written and directed by Kay Ocean, cinematographer by Sara Corrales, begins its festival journey on a high note.
+2023 - 2025, « GÖKOTTA », a short film written and directed by Kay Oceans, cinematographer by Sara Corrales, produced by Kay Oceans, Sara Corrales, ESCOLA DE CINEMA DE BARCELONA, COCCO'S HOUSE STUDIO, begins its festival journey on a high note.
 The film is set to premiere on October 12, 2025, as part of the Official Selection Sitges Family at the prestigious Sitges International Fantastic Film Festival of Catalonia.

 Furthermore, the short film is celebrating it's official selection at the Vila-seca International Short Film Festival (FICVI), where it will be screened in the FICVI JOVE 2025 section, as well as at Stokkseyri Northern Lights – Fantastic Film, a short film festival held on Iceland's enchanting southern coast.
 Bakunawa Fest 2025 in Bacolob, Phillipines whit Winner Special Mention.
 Among 9 other official international dimensions.